DavKnei/composite_analysis/weather_typing/README_WT.md

 The weather typing procedure is executed as follows:

 1.  **Initial ERA5 Preprocessing**: Hourly ERA5 pressure level data is processed to create daily-mean NetCDF files.
 This step ensures the data has the correct temporal resolution and dimensional structure (`time`, `lat`, `lon`) for subsequent analysis.
 This is performed by the `preprocess_ERA5_cost733.py` script.
 2.  **Conversion to ASCII and Further Preprocessing**: The daily-mean NetCDF files are then converted to the ASCII format required by `cost733class`.
-During this step, the data is also regridded, spatially subsetted for specific regions, and undergoes normalization and filtering.
+During this step, the data is also regridded, spatially subsetted for specific regions, and undergoes filtering.
 This is handled by the `convert_netcdf_to_ascii.py` script.
 Both preprocessing scripts are located in the `preprocess/` subdirectory.
 3.  **Weather Typing**: The final weather typing (classification) is performed using the `cost733class` command-line tool, orchestrated by the `run_cost733_ascii.py` script located in the root of this specific experiment's subdirectory.
 This script takes the preprocessed ASCII files as input.

 ## Step 1: Initial ERA5 Preprocessing